 James’s observation echoes a sentiment that is well known in psychology: a person’s achievements matter less than how that person subjectively perceives those achievements.
 For example, you might be thrilled over a 5% raise at work until you learn that your colleague down the hall earned a 10% raise.
 But is there ever a case when the individual with the 5% raise is happier with his or her outcome than the person with the 10% raise?
 Perhaps if Arthur only expected a 3% raise but received a 5% raise, while Emily expected a 15% raise but only received one worth 10%, then indeed Arthur would be more satisfied with his outcome, despite it being objectively lower than Emily’s outcome.

-In the video above are the gold, silver, and bronze medalists at the medal ceremony for women’s moguls at the Vancouver 2010 Olympics.
-First, bronze medalist Shannon Bahrke, of the USA.
-Then, silver medalist Jennifer Heil of Canada.
-Finally, gold medalist Hannah Kearney, also of the USA.
+In the picture above are the gold, silver, and bronze medalists at the medal ceremony for women’s moguls at the Vancouver 2010 Olympics.
+In the center, gold medalist Hannah Kearney of the USA; on the left, silver medalist Jennifer Heil of Canada; on the right, bronze medalist Shannon Bahrke, also of the USA.

 Psychologists Victoria Medvec and Thomas Gilovich of Cornell University, and Scott Madey of the University of Toledo think that this phenomenon can be explained by counterfactual thinking.
 This means that people compare their objective achievements to what “might have been.”